asteca/ASteCA/docs/basic/synthetic_clusters.rst

     f(q) \approx q^{\gamma(m_1)}

-Here, $f(q)$ is the distribution of $q$ (the mass-ratio) where $\gamma(m_1)$ means that the value of $\gamma$ depends on the primary mass of the system.
+Here, $f(q)$ is the distribution of $q$ (the mass-ratio) where $\gamma(m_1)$ means that the value of $\gamma$ depends on the primary mass of the system (this dependence is only true for the Duchene & Kraus distribution, see below).

 The default selection is ``gamma=D&K``, with ``D&K`` meaning the primary mass-dependent distribution by